 The Narrabri to North Star section of the Inland Rail project seeks approval to upgrade approximately 186 kilometres of existing rail line and associated facilities between Narrabri and North Star in north west NSW.

-The proponent for the project is the Australian Rail Track Corporation (ARTC).
-ARTC has prepared an Environmental Impact Statement for the project, which is on public exhibition from 15 November to 15 December 2017.
+An Environmental Impact Statement for the project was on public exhibition from 15 November to 15 December 2017.

 The Commonwealth Department of Environment and Energy has determined the Narrabri to North Star project to be a controlled action under the Environment Protection and Biodiversity Conservation Act 1999.
-The project will be assessed under the Assessment Bilateral Agreement.
+Once determined by the department, the project will be assessed by the Federal government under an accredited assessment process.